Celiac disease is an immune disorder passed down through families.

-Once you have been diagnosed with celiac disease, it is very important that you talk to a registered dietitian who specializes in celiac disease and the gluten-free diet to help you plan your diet.
+Talk to a registered dietitian who specializes in celiac disease and the gluten-free diet to help you plan your diet.

-You may also want to join a local support group is also recommended.
-Support groups can help people with celiac disease share practical advice on ingredients, baking, and ways to cope with this life-altering, lifelong disease.
+You may also want to join a local support group.
+These groups can help people with celiac disease share practical advice on ingredients, baking, and ways to cope with this life-altering, lifelong disease.

 Gluten-free diet; Gluten sensitive enteropathy - diet; Celiac sprue - diet

 Rubio-Tapia A, Hill ID, Kelly CP, et al. American College of Gastroenterology Guideline: Diagnosis and management of Celiac disease.
 Am J Gastroenterol.
 2013;108:656–676.